COMMON CRM System Issues

 Symptoms

 Sales reps have lost confidence that the contact dataset can be relied upon.
 Records are stale, details are wrong, contacts are no longer in the same role or company.
 Contacts are spread across unrelated accounts, contact creation UI flows are broken and frustrating to use, data governance is non-existent at the point of entry.
 Trust is broken and users keep their contact data in spreadsheets not in the system.
+Investments in 3rd Party tools lose their value if the data does not make it into your systems.

 How it emerges